cscheid/cscheid.net/talks/2021-los-alamos-arizona-days/index.md

 ## Shapley Values and ML Explanations

-* Widely used in ML for feature importance explanations: "how important is gender for this health risk classifier"
+* Widely used in ML for feature importance explanations: "how important is gender for this health risk classifier?"

 * Define a game with one feature per player, define feature importance as the Shapley Value of player.